Fire destroys refugee shelter for Ukrainians in Germany | Law-Order

 On Monday, police received a report of graffiti depicting a Nazi swastika in the entrance area of the shelter.
 Whether the graffiti was connected to the fire is not yet known, police said.

+A former resident of the shelter told German news channel n-tv the fire was "very frightening."
+"We were here in safety and protected, and suddenly we have to leave our home again, again fear for our safety," the refugee said.

-More than one million refugees from Ukraine, most of them women and children, went to Germany seeking protection since Russia invaded their country almost eight months ago.
+More than 1 million refugees from Ukraine, most of them women and children, went to Germany seeking protection since Russia invaded their country almost eight months ago.

 The refugees initially were welcomed with warmth, and many German families opened their homes to shelter them.
 However, a vocal minority has expressed hostility toward them and other foreigners arriving in the country.